-There are several approaches used to apply deposition velocities in atmospheric dispersion models (e.g., Jonsson et al. 2005).
-The simplest is the so-called source depletion approach (Van der Hoven, 1968) whereby the source strength is modified (adjusted downward) to account for the depletion of the deposited mass from the plume.
-Here, the relative source strength versus time (or rather distance) is provided by the following integral equation, which is easily solved numerically
+Several approaches are used to apply deposition velocities in atmospheric dispersion models (e.g., Jonsson et al. 2005).
+The simplest is the so-called source depletion approach (van der Hoven, 1968) in which the source strength is adjusted downward to account for the depletion of the deposited mass from the plume.
+Here, the relative source strength versus time (or rather distance) is provided by the following integral equation, which is easily solved numerically:

-$$\frac{dQ(t)}{dt} = \int{-\infty}^{\infty} \int{0}^{x} V_d C(x, y, z = 0) dx dy.$$ (3.55)
+$$\frac{dQ(t)}{dt} = \int{-\infty}^{\infty} \int{0}^{x} V_d C(x, y, z = 0) dx dy$$ (Eq.
+3.55)

-This formulation is very easy to implement but has the distinct disadvantage that the surface depletion at any point is instantly well mixed throughout the atmospheric boundary layer.
-This is generally a poor assumption and can lead to significant errors especially in stable atmospheric conditions.
+This formulation is easy to implement, but has the disadvantage that the surface depletion at any point is instantly well mixed throughout the atmospheric boundary layer.
+This is generally a poor assumption and can lead to significant errors, especially in stable atmospheric conditions.

-A significantly more sound approach is to consider the problem using a surface depletion approach (Horst, 1977), where by the deposited amounts are treated as material sinks that can be continually superimposed providing separate "negative" plumes originating at each downwind increment when solved numerically.
-Formally, this can be represented for a continuous source such that where $C{ref}$ is the reference concentration defined as the concentration field that would be present without deposition.
+A significantly more sound approach is to consider the problem using a surface depletion approach (Horst, 1977), where by the deposited amounts are treated as material sinks that can be continually superimposed, providing separate "negative" plumes originating at each downwind increment when solved numerically.
+Formally, this can be represented for a continuous source: